BookerLoL/LearnConceptsInJava/src/main/java/design_patterns/state/readme.md

 # State Design Pattern

+- Alter behavior when internal state changes
   - Different objects to represent state of the object
   - Often pass the object to other instances
 - [Source](https://www.youtube.com/watch?v=-k2X7guaArU)